Skip to main content

 What just happened

-With a 12-line config file, you deployed a production-ready LLM endpoint.
+With a single config file, you deployed a production-ready LLM endpoint.
 Here’s what Baseten did:

 1. Downloaded the Qwen 2.5 3B Instruct weights from Hugging Face.